abramcpg/NewTube-Spring/videoproject/README.md

 * As a client, (not logged in) I
     * can upload new videos
 	* can view list of all videos
-	* can post simple text-comments on a video
+	* can post simple text-comments on a videoBytes